-Risk Taxonomy diagrams and their associated toolboxes are available from the Risk Taxonomy Diagram shows the use of elements to model risk in a formal way including the Risk Scenario, Threat Communities, the frequency of the threat, the Threat Community's capability and the strength of the controls.
+Risk Taxonomy and Risk Analysis diagram in Sparx Systems Enterprise Architect This Risk Taxonomy Diagram shows the use of elements to model risk in a formal way including the Risk Scenario, Threat Communities, the frequency of the threat, the Threat Community's capability and the strength of the controls.
 Vulnerability can then be derived from these other factors.